-The extent to which the proposed methodology is clear, adequate and feasible
+The extent to which the proposed methodology is clear, adequate and feasible.

-The proposed methodology is realistic and appropriate for producing the expected results.
+The expert will assess to what extent the proposed methodology is realistic and appropriate for producing the expected results.

-The methodology builds on solid arguments/evidence basis and takes account of existing knowledge and practice.
+The methodology builds on solid arguments /evidence basis and takes account of existing knowledge and practice.